humanestandards/home/src/pages/self/empowerment.md

     subtitle: Liberty & Peace for Everyone
     content: >-
-      The lack of proper education makes some people wrongly believe that Personal Freedom and World Peace are unrealistic expectations.
+      The lack of proper education makes some people wrongly believe that Personal Freedom and Good Governance are unrealistic expectations.

       The Humane Standards are a well-grounded research which proves the exact